state-alchemists/zrb/src/zrb/builtin/generator/fastapp/template/src/kebab-app-name/README.md

 - Give you a good experience while developing/testing things locally.
 - Assure you that your application is always ready to be deployed as microservices.

+You can learn more about PascalAppName's modular monolith concept in our [documentation](docs/modular-monolith/README.md).

 # Run PascalAppName as a monolith